Your State-by-State Guide to the 2022 Supreme Court Elections

 And regardless of the ballot box, conservatives are likely to further solidify their hold on this court since Alan Lawson (one of the court’s less conservative justices) recently announced he would retire over the summer, granting DeSantis yet another appointment.

-Justice Steven David was meant to faces a retention election in 2022, but he indicated instead that he would retire at the end of the year, so Indiana will host no supreme court race this year.
-Governor Eric Holcomb will choose David’s replacement in the coming months.
+Justice Steven David was meant to face a retention election in 2022, but he indicated instead that he would retire at the end of the year, so Indiana will host no supreme court race this year.
+Republican Governor Eric Holcomb will choose David’s replacement in the coming months.

 Not long ago, Iowa’s supreme court leaned liberal, as it issued a landmark ruling on same-sex marriage in 2009 and considered other progressive lawsuits.
 But the court has swung to the right alongside the rest of the state because conservatives ousted three justices in the 2010 cycle, and later Republican governors got to appoint many judges.
 The 2022 ballot features retention elections for two of GOP Governor Kim Reynolds’s appointees, Dana Oxley and Matthew McDermott, who long worked as a lawyer for Republican politicians.